Adjust Mop Water Ratio for Better Cleaning

 Keeping floors clean is an important yet often overlooked housekeeping task.
 Simply running a dry or dirty mop across the floors does not effectively pick up dust and grime.
 The secret to making floors sparkle lies in using the right amount of cleaning solution in mop water.

-When it comes to mopping floors, most people use a random amount of cleaning agent without considering water ratio.
 This often leads to unsatisfactory results after all the hard work.
 Either the floors look dull and streaked, or the cleaning solution fails to dissolve and lift dirt effectively.
 Adjusting the dilution ratio of cleaning concentrate to water can make a drastic difference in mopping efficiency.

 Why Water Ratio Matters